theQRL/theqrl.org/content/blog/2021/last-month-at-qrl-october-2021/index.md

 After that, development should resume.

-### UAE developer expansion
+### Developer expansion

 After landing in the UAE and getting through the paperwork, work has commenced on finding developers.
-Over the last month we've started the expansion with several interviews and we'll need to evaluate a few candidates before finally on-boarding into development.
+Over the last month we've started the expansion with several interviews and we'll need to further evaluate a few candidates before finally on-boarding into development.

 Right now we're looking to on-board three at a time, with an eventual development team size of 6-10 developers, depending on capacity and resources needed.